apache/tvm/docs/api/python/relay/index.rst

 Relay API
 =========

-This document contains the Python API to the Relay frontend, optimizer, and compiler toolchain.
+This document contains the Python API for the Relay frontend, optimizer, and compiler toolchain.

-Relay is the second generation high level intermediate representation for the TVM compiler stack.
+Relay is the second-generation, high-level intermediate representation (IR) for the TVM compiler stack.

 .. toctree::